Question & Answer #1

 My advice to you is that before you make a decision (and please, don’t fall prey to ‘pressure’, as you write!), you must formulate your own “bone health philosophy”.
 In other words, now is the time where you have to decide which road to take for your bone health: the road of prescription drugs (that as you write, has not worked) or a drug-free path.

-The Save Our Bones Program holds you by the hand each step of the way, should you decide to take the natural path.
+The Osteoporosis Reversal Program holds you by the hand each step of the way, should you decide to take the natural path.
 And remember, at the end of the day, you have the freedom to make a choice, YOUR choice.
 Indeed, the decision is 100% up to you!

 Question & Answer #9